 Silicon is not the same thing as silica.
 It is a component of silica and never exists in its pure natural form.

 Silica reacts with both water and oxygen to create silicon dioxide.
 This type of dioxide has but two naturally occurring forms: amorphous and crystalline.

 The majority of diatomaceous earth is comprised of amorphous silicon dioxide.
 Yet, diatomaceous earth may also contain minimal levels of crystalline silicon dioxide.
 The first ever pesticides that were manufactured during the 1960s, contained diatomaceous earth.

-Use only agriculture grade diatomaceous earth in the chicken dust bath.
-This is safe for the poultry livestock (as well as other animals – including humans) to ingest.
+Use only agriculture-grade diatomaceous earth in the chicken dust bath.
+This is safe for poultry livestock (as well as other animals – including humans) to ingest.